HCL-TECH-SOFTWARE/leap-custom-widgets/samples/mui-widgets/README.md

 ```

+Notes:
-Leap pages will reload when you make changes to this project's source.\
+- Leap pages will reload when you make changes to this project's source.
-You may also see any lint errors in the console.
+- You might also see lint errors in the console.
+- **Known Issue:** Widget icons with not show up in development mode, because Vite does not allow for relative paths to the .svg files in dev mode.

 ### `npm run build`

 Builds for production, to the `dist` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run preview`

+As a follow-up to `npm run build`, this serves up built production assets at `localhost`.

 Example to incorporate into Leap:
 ```properties